Temiloluwa/sagemaker_auto_mpg/README.md

 # A Practical Introduction to Amazon SageMaker Python SDK

-This repo provides a quick introduction to developing ML models in Sagemaker with the Sagemaker Python SDK.
+This repo provides a quick introduction to developing ML models with the Sagemaker Python SDK.

 ## Solution
 This is a regression task on the [AutoMPG](https://archive.ics.uci.edu/ml/datasets/auto+mpg) dataset from the UCI Machine Learning repository.